unselles/SCP5K_SDK_Site/docs/sdk/sdksetup/index.md

 It's required to move the **UE4Editor-PlanarCut.dll** each time the project compiles, the editor will not start otherwise.
 :::

-:::warning
+:::tip

-To see all content, **enable Show Plugins Content** in the Content Browser's View Options.
+To see all content, **enable Show Plugin Content** in the Content Browser's View Options.

 ![Plugins](assets/editor_plugins.png)
 :::